radx98/hole-gpt/spec.md

 **Left edge behavior:**

 * As the user scrolls right, earlier columns on the left slide under their right neighbors due to z-index stacking.
-* Columns that would scroll off-screen to the left are instead clamped to remain partially visible, ensuring they don't go beyond the left viewport edge.
+* Columns that would scroll off-screen to the left are instead clamped by the left edge constraint (`left_edge >= 40px × z_index`), ensuring they remain partially visible at the left viewport edge.
-* When multiple columns are clamped at the left edge, they stack horizontally maintaining their 40px spacing (column 0 showing its leftmost 40px, column 1 showing its leftmost 40px starting 40px from the left edge, and so on).
+* When multiple columns are clamped at the left edge, they stack horizontally maintaining their 40px spacing (column 0 showing at 0px with its leftmost 40px visible, column 1 showing at 40px with its leftmost 40px visible, and so on).
 * These stacked columns show their actual layout and content within the visible 40px-wide slice, not a special collapsed state.

 **Right edge behavior:**

-* The maximum scroll position is constrained such that when scrolled all the way right, the rightmost column's left edge is positioned 40px from the right viewport edge.
+* The maximum scroll position is constrained by the right edge constraint: when scrolled all the way right, the rightmost column's left edge is positioned at `viewport_width - 40px`.
-* At this maximum scroll, the next-to-last column's left edge is positioned 80px from the right edge, the next at 120px, and so on, maintaining their 40px spacing.
+* At this maximum scroll, the next-to-last column's left edge is at `viewport_width - 80px`, the next at `viewport_width - 120px`, and so on, maintaining their 40px spacing.
 * When multiple columns extend beyond the right viewport edge, they stack horizontally at the right edge, each displaying a 40px-wide slice of their leftmost content.
 * These stacked columns show their actual layout and content within the visible 40px-wide slice.